-This multinational healthcare company that operates under two divisions pharmaceuticals and diagnostics and controls the American biotechnology company Genetech is using NestJS on their main website.
+Rosche is a multinational healthcare company that operates under two divisions pharmaceuticals and diagnostics and controls the American biotechnology company Genetech is using NestJS on their main website.

-A designer and manufacturer of shoes, clothing and accessories is the largest sportswear manufacturer in Europe and the second largest in the world.
+Adidas is a designer and manufacturer of shoes, clothing and accessories is the largest sportswear manufacturer in Europe and the second largest in the world.
 This is probably why they decided to use a highly scalable framework to build large scale efficient applications.

-This French multinational corporation providing consulting, technology, professional, and outsourcing services is also using NestJS for their application architecture.
+Capgemini this French multinational corporation providing consulting, technology, professional, and outsourcing services is also using NestJS for their application architecture.

-Sporting goods retailer with over 1,500 stores in 57 countries chose NestJS as the backend for their web application.
+Decathlon is a sporting goods retailer with over 1,500 stores in 57 countries chose NestJS as the backend for their web application.

 When discussing the companies who are using NestJS it is also worth mentioning sample open-source projects like:

 - Commerce platform for an on-demand economy and digital marketplaces https://github.com/ever-co/ever

 NestJS gives developers a great head start.
 All you need to start the development is to set up a new app and you are ready to go.
 This framework gives you a huge boost right at the very beginning while helping you take further steps by defining proper app architecture.

 NestJS uses modern solutions and technologies, so the applications created with it are maintainable and long-lasting.
 It can be connected with GraphQL, WebSockets or used for building microservices.

 All that makes NestJS an excellent framework, so if you are thinking about upgrading or building a new product this is the way to go.
 And if you are in need of an experienced team that can get you through the shift or build a NestJS app from scratch, contact Selleo.